threeport/threeport/docs/docs/install/install-threeport-aws.md

 Also, ensure you have the required permissions to create the necessary resources in AWS.
 If your user has the built-in `AdministratorAccess` policy attached, you can continue.
-Otherwise, check out our [AWS Permissions guide](../aws/aws-iam.md) to make sure you can create the resources required to run a Threeport core system.
+Otherwise, refer to our [AWS Permissions guide](../aws/aws-iam.md) referenced above to make sure you can create the resources required to run a Threeport core system.

 You also will need your AWS account ID.
 It can be found in the AWS console.